-Characteristics: In such areas the requirement is to preserve the facility in "as new" condition continuously and indefinitely and to correct unacceptable conditions swiftly and unobtrusively.

-Example(s): Campbelltown Regional Art Gallery

-- · Visual appearance: As new or highest quality reasonably achievable. - Function: All elements must function as intended at all times with no down time tolerated during period of intended use. - Legal: All legal responsibilities must be met. - .
-Financial: Financial and economic criteria are not primary considerations in planning maintenance programs for buildings of this type.

-Maximum efficiency of maintenance and cleaning operations is required, to minimise expenditure in achieving the desired outcomes.

-Planning implications: A very high proportion of maintenance and cleaning in such areas must be undertaken on a pre-planned, regular basis.
-Inspections, maintenance tasks and cleaning operations must be scheduled outside normal working hours or when the facility is not in use, although cleaning staff must be on hand at all times for the regular and unobtrusive cleaning of items such as ashtrays, rubbish containers, and areas subject to finger marking such as counter tops.
-A rapid response capability must be available to respond to any failures which occur when the facility is in use, and on a round the clock basis if required.
-All essential spares must be kept in inventory or readily available at short notice elsewhere.
+Category A - Exceptional Characteristics: In such areas the requirement is to preserve the facility in "as new" condition continuously and indefinitely and to correct unacceptable conditions swiftly and unobtrusively.
+Example(s): Campbelltown Regional Art Gallery Performance Criteria: Visual appearance: As new or highest quality reasonably achievable; Function: All elements must function as intended at all times with no down time tolerated during period of intended use; Legal: All legal responsibilities must be met; Financial: Financial and economic criteria are not primary considerations in planning maintenance programs for buildings of this type.
+Maximum efficiency of maintenance and cleaning operations: •Required to minimise expenditure in achieving the desired outcomes.
+Planning implications: A very high proportion of maintenance and cleaning in such areas must be undertaken on a pre-planned, regular basis. •Inspections, maintenance tasks and cleaning operations must be scheduled outside normal working hours or when the facility is not in use.
+A rapid response capability must be available to respond to any failures which occur when the facility is in use, and on a round the clock basis if required. •All essential spares must be kept in inventory or readily available at short notice elsewhere.
 Planned redundancy or duplication of items may be appropriate.

-Comprehensive and regular inspections are carried out frequently and all existing or incipient defects rectified promptly.
-Facilities in this category typically contain unusual special purpose finishes, structures and plant materials (marble cladding, tiling, integral sculptures, special paints, timbers or transplanted mature plant material) and may have to comply with heritage or other conservation criteria.
-Maintenance work orders must be fully detailed and include all necessary work practices and materials.
-Full reference manuals and instructions must be kept available for ready reference.
+Comprehensive and regular inspections are carried out frequently and all existing or incipient defects rectified promptly. •Facilities in this category typically contain unusual special purpose finishes, structures and plant materials (marble integral sculptures, special paints, timbers) and may have to comply with heritage or other conservation criteria.
+Maintenance work orders must be fully detailed and include all necessary work practices and materials •Full reference manuals and instructions must be kept available for ready reference.

-Category B - High
+Cated ъ 1112.
+Careo IOTV D - пи าท